 When operating in runtime mode, it is important to make database changes using the current OPC90 running as shadow master.
-This can be determined by looking at the device block "SHADOW MASTER" tag while in monitor mode.
+This can be determined by looking at the device block "SHADOW_MASTER" tag while in monitor mode, device block faceplate or OPC90 program window title.

 Configuration shadowing works with the File Import and Export features, and all selections available from the Add and Edit menu selections.
 Its purpose is to minimize the engineering effort required to maintain redundant OPC90 servers.
 The File | Auto Save feature is not shadowed and must be individually setup for each server.
+Auto Save MUST be enabled on both shadow servers for configuration shadowing to work properly.